peaceful-james/budget-development/README.md

 (spacemacs/set-leader-keys-for-major-mode 'rjsx-mode "h h" 'tide-documentation-at-point)

 ```
+Notice I have specified again about `create-lockfiles`.
+I noticed that `rjsx-mode` seems to re-instate default lockfile creation, which is just unpleasant when doing, e.g. docker-hosted hot-reloading.

 Save the config file with `SPACE, f, s` and quit emacs with `SPACE, q, Q`.